CBD legal – Is cannabidiol legal in Germany and Europe?

 What is Novel Food and how does it affect CBD?

-The Novel Food Regulation (EU) concerns foods or ingredients that were not consumed to a significant extent in the EU before May 15, 1997.
+The Novel Food Regulation (EU) concerns foods or ingredients that not consumed to a significant extent in the EU before May 15, 1997.
 CBD is included – at least when it is added to a product in isolated or enriched form.

 - Many manufacturers circumvent this by selling CBD oil as Aroma product or cosmetic declare.